li-emily/Final_Project/README.md

 * Many of our datasets were difficult to clean and did not merge properly with other datasets.
 Next time, we would use datasets that were more clean to start with.
 * When it came to creating our dashboard, some of our files were too large to work with when building the html page.
 In the future, we would decrease the size of the file and pare down the data prior to building the html page.
 * We had such a large breadth of data from the CDC, so it was hard to tell what was really relevant to our predictive model.
 In the future, we would try to have a clearer vision of what data is necessary.
+* Further exploration could also be implemented to include more demographic factors such as socioeconomic factors, political affiliations, income levels to provide an even more precise prediction that mimics real-world scenarios.

 ## Technology Used:
 We used an array of software and analytic tools to complete our project.
 These resources are depicted and elaborated upon below: